 5. If you held your meetings standing up they would be shorter.
 Would the decision-making suffer?

 Apparently not.
 Researchers from the University of Missouri found that stand-up meetings were 34 per cent shorter and the decision-making didn't suffer.
 The participants were less satisfied with the meetings, but their cooperation and commitment to the decisions were about the same.

 Queen Elizabeth conducts her meetings with representatives of Her Majesty's Most Honourable Privy Council every month and because she doesn't sit, the privy councillors can't either.
+Why doesn't she sit?
 It's tradition.
+Enough said.